Mickie DeMoss: Tennessee (1985–2003, first stint)

-Kentucky
+Kentucky (2003–2007)

 DeMoss returned to the head coaching ranks in 2003, taking on the job at the University of Kentucky.
 The Wildcats had fallen off considerably from their glory years of the early 1980s, when the then-LadyKats were regularly competing for Southeastern Conference (SEC) honors.
 In the two years before DeMoss came to Lexington, the Wildcats had won a total of 20 games.
 The Wildcats had averaged little over 1,000 in per-game attendance.

 DeMoss's first priority at Kentucky was recruiting; her first team was widely considered that year to be among the top 10 in the nation.
 Season ticket sales increased to over 3,000, and the Wildcats led the nation in increased attendance that season, averaging nearly 5,200.
-Despite an 11-16 record in 2003-04, the team showed marked improvement, reducing their average margin of defeat in SEC play by nearly 9 points.
+Despite an 11–16 record in 2003–04, the team showed marked improvement, reducing their average margin of defeat in SEC play by nearly 9 points.

-The following season the Wildcats went 18-16, achieving their first winning season since 1999–2000.
+The following season the Wildcats went 18–16, achieving their first winning season since 1999–00.
 They made a strong run in the 2005 Women's National Invitation Tournament, losing to West Virginia in the semifinals in double overtime.

-DeMoss's breakthrough season with Kentucky proved to be her third year in the 2005-06 season.
+DeMoss's breakthrough season with Kentucky proved to be her third year in the 2005–06 season.
 She entered with one of the youngest team roster in women's college basketball: one senior supported by nine freshmen and sophomores.
-The team set a new program record of nine conference wins, including a landmark 66-63 win over then top-ranked Tennessee at Rupp Arena on January 26, 2006; the program placed its highest conference rank since the 1980s at fourth.
+The team set a new program record of nine conference wins, including a landmark 66–63 win over then top-ranked Tennessee at Rupp Arena on January 26, 2006; the program placed its highest conference rank since the 1980s at fourth.
 This enabled the team to return to national ranking since their last time in 1993.
 The Wildcats returned to the NCAA Tournament having waited seven years; they won in the first round against Chattanooga before losing in the next round to Michigan State.
 After the season, DeMoss was named SEC Coach of the Year by both her fellow coaches and the Associated Press.
-Her record at Kentucky at the end of the season was 51-42.
+Her record at Kentucky at the end of the season was 51–42.

-The Wildcats, returning all five starters, were ranked 15th in the 2006-07 AP preseason poll, the first preseason ranking for Kentucky in the history of the AP women's poll.
+The Wildcats, returning all five starters, were ranked 15th in the 2006–07 AP preseason poll, the first preseason ranking for Kentucky in the history of the AP women's poll.

 On April 11, 2007, DeMoss held a press conference to announce her resignation, abruptly stating "After 30 years of coaching, I just want to step back and reassess what I want to do for the rest of my life.".
-Four months later, she returned to coaching by taking the assistant position at Texas.

-Later years
+Texas (2007–2010)

-After leaving her head coaching position at Kentucky, DeMoss spent 3 seasons (2007–2010) as a University of Texas assistant coach under head coach Gail Goestenkors.
+Four months after leaving her head coaching position at Kentucky, she returned to coaching by taking the assistant position at Texas.DeMoss spent 3 seasons (2007–2010) as a University of Texas assistant coach under head coach Gail Goestenkors.

+Tennessee (2010–2012, second stint)

 In May 2010, it was announced that DeMoss was returning to Tennessee as an assistant coach under Pat Summitt.